manojgdhv/n26-challenge/README.md

 <b>CR1:  Get statistics should always return in constant time and space</b>

 Used ConcurrentSkipListMap which guarantees average O(log(n)) performance.
 Also provided methods like headMap(), subMap() and tailMap() by using which we can fetch topN or bottomN elements.
+Also used DoubleSummaryStatistics to efficiently calculate statistical data using parllel stream which provides in built support for required statistical methods.

 <b>CR2: API have to be thread safe </b>